SecureApiGateway/secure-api-gateway-ob-uk-rs/secure-api-gateway-ob-uk-rs-validation/README.md

 Validators MUST NOT throw any exceptions, all errors must be communicated by the ValidationResult.
 It is the responsibility of the caller to inspect the result and take appropriate action, for errors this may mean throwing an exception.

 This mechanism allows implementors the option of doing full validation and collecting all the errors, or failing-fast returning the first error encountered.

 #### [com.forgerock.sapi.gateway.ob.uk.rs.validation.ValidationResult<E>](secure-api-gateway-ob-uk-rs-validation-core/src/main/java/com/forgerock/sapi/gateway/ob/uk/rs/validation/ValidationResult.java)
 This defines the result of a validation.

-- Type param `E` is the type of error object that this result may contain
+- Type param `E` is the type of error objects used to indicate validation errors

-The result can either be valid (successful) or invalid (contains 1 or more error objects)
+The result can either be valid (contains no errors) or invalid (contains 1 or more error objects).

 ## OBIE Module